Philosophy 329:

 Also available from Making of America is the complete History of England.

-Many of Hume's philosophical works (as well as his History of England) are available via the Modern Philosophers site.
+Many of Hume's works are available via the Leeds Hume Project.

 McMaster University's Archive for the History of Economic Thought has Hume's essays on economics.